Claude Code Burning Your Budget? One Setting Saves 60% on Tokens

 Mid-refactor where early decisions affect later ones.
 That thread can’t be broken.

-Right after you’ve provided important context.
-You spent ten minutes explaining the business rules.
+Right after providing important context.
+You spent ten minutes explaining business rules.
 Claude just read them.
 Compacting now means deleting what you just said.

 The key insight: compacting at the wrong time costs more than not compacting.
 Because when Claude loses the context you needed, you have to re-establish it — and that reconstruction also costs tokens.